Ajaysinh1290/solana-bulk-token-transfer/README.md

-#Solana Bulk Token Transfer
+# Solana Bulk Token Transfer

 <h3 style="font-size: 18px; letter-spacing: 1.2px">ABOUT APP</h3>

 <p style="font-size: 16px;color: rgb(124, 122, 122);letter-spacing: 0.8px;line-height: 1.5;">
 This app will transfer solana tokens to users.
 You don't have to transfer the tokens manually now on.
 The app will also remove duplicate entries and invalid addresses.
-You can also copy all commands and run on your machine
+You can copy all commands and run on your machine or you can use our feature which will transfer all tokens to users and also it will create successfull and unsuccessfull tokens list.
 </p>

 <h3 style="font-size: 18px; letter-spacing: 1.2px">FEATURES</h3>
 <ol style="font-size: 16px;color: rgb(124, 122, 122);letter-spacing: 0.8px;line-height: 1.5;">
     <li>Bulk Solana Token Transfer</li>
-    <li>Remove dupliate Entries From Addresses</li>
+    <li>Remove dupliate entries from addresses</li>
     <li>Remove invalid addresses</li>
     <li>Create list of successfull and unsuccessfull transactions</li>
 </ol>